viniciusnevescosta/challenge-codelandia-blog/README.md

 # desafio1-blog

+### 🚀 Technologies
+- HTML5
+- SCSS
+- CSS3
+- JavaScript

+### 💻 Project
+Codelândia: Your personal blog!
+Publish your articles with us.
+By clicking on the highlighted button, a modal will appear where you can enter the title and content of the post, make sure the fields are filled in!
+By pressing enter you will have your post published, easy right 😇?
+You can also bookmark your favorite posts.
+Good articles for you!

+Here is the deploy [link](https://desafio1-blog.vercel.app/).

+### 🔖 Layout
+Here is the design [link](https://www.figma.com/file/Yb9IBH56g7T1hdIyZ3BMNO/Desafios---Codel%C3%A2ndia?node-id=139%3A51) for that project.

+### 📝 License
+This project is under the MIT license.
+See the [file](LICENSE) for more details.

+### 👍 Assignments
-icon: <a href="https://www.flaticon.com/br/icones-gratis/blog" title="blog ícones">Blog ícones criados por Freepik - Flaticon</a>
+- Favicon: <a href="https://www.flaticon.com/br/icones-gratis/blog" title="blog ícones">Blog ícones criados por Freepik - Flaticon</a>